 Then I like to add a little bit of lime juice ice boost the flavor and also help keep the water fresher longer.
 But not everyone uses the lime juice and it’s ok to omit it.

-Sugar-Free Agua Fresca or A Little Sweetener
+Sugar-Free Agua Fresca or A Lightly Sweetened

-I like to use very little sugar, if at all.
+I like to use very little sugar, if any at all.
 The reason being that I don’t feel the need to add more sweetness to a sweet fruit.
 If I don’t use lime juice, then in fact I won’t use any sweetener.
 Or if the fruit is extra sweet even with lime juice I’ll omit the sugar.

 So if using sugar or a sweetener, it is then added to the blender ingredients.